tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/keras/layers/EdgeSetUpdate.md

 `losses`
 </td>
 <td>
 Loss tensor, or list/tuple of tensors.
 Rather than tensors, losses may also be zero-argument callables which create a loss tensor.
 </td>
 </tr><tr>
 <td>
 `**kwargs`
 </td>
 <td>
-Additional keyword arguments for backward compatibility.
-Accepted values:
-  inputs - Deprecated, will be automatically inferred.
+Used for backwards compatibility only.
 </td>
 </tr>
 </table>

 <h3 id="add_metric"><code>add_metric</code></h3>